-Since our last update new CPUs have hit the market from both sides, though AMD still dominates our recommendations.
-After all the extensive testing you are familiar with, TechSpot's CPU buying guide will help you with a few easy recommendations you can trust and follow.
+The world of CPUs has been notoriously busy the past few years.
+Since our last update AMD’s 3rd generation Ryzen and Intel Cascade Lake-X parts have hit the market.
+After all the extensive testing you are familiar with, TechSpot's CPU buying guide means to answer that question for you in a few easy recommendations you can trust and follow.